SamarthHChinivar/similarity-model/README.md

 # Similarity Model
-Similarity Model is one of the projects developed during the RedTron Internship.
+Similarity Model is one of the projects developed during the RedTron Internship. <br/>

+This repository contains a Python implementation of a similarity model that accepts user input at runtime for any random search keyword and displays the top 100 results from a sample CSV file in descending order based on their similarity.

 ## Opening the Code:
 <hr/>